 Chief Administrative Officer

-Based on the spirit of “Sampo-yoshi” (good for the buyer, good for the seller and good for society), the ITOCHU Group not only pursues profits for our company, we also help to solve social issues, in line with the expectations and trust placed on us by our business partners, shareholders, employees and various other stakeholders.
+Based on the spirit of “Sampo-yoshi” (good for the seller, good for the buyer, and good for society), the ITOCHU Group not only pursues profits for our company, we also help to solve social issues, in line with the expectations and trust placed on us by our business partners, shareholders, employees, and various other stakeholders.
 We seek to create virtuous cycles in society and also to help achieve a sustainable society.
-To do so, we ask each employee to voluntarily fulfill their various roles based on our Corporate Guideline of Conduct of “I am One with Infinite Missions.”

 Fumihiko Kobayashi